 Under the new agreement, the Ombudsman will give significant weight to ARTA's findings, incorporating them into its investigation process to streamline case resolution.

-ARTA Director General Ernesto Perez stated that this collaboration will lead to faster action on complaints and encourages citizens to report issues.
+ARTA Director General Ernesto Perez anticipates faster action on complaints and encourages citizens to report issues.

-Ombudsman Jesus Crispin Remulla anticipates seeing the impact of this collaboration in the coming months, particularly concerning corruption allegations related to flood control projects.
+Ombudsman Jesus Crispin Remulla expects the collaboration's impact in the coming months, particularly on corruption allegations related to flood control projects and cases involving the Department of Public Works and Highways, Bureau of Internal Revenue, and Bureau of Customs.

 🤖